kumushini/Kumushini_CS518/README.md

 ## This is a search engine built for searching electronic thesis and dissertations.

-** Tools and technologes
+** Tools and technologes -
-   - Php
+   - Php,

-   - MysQl
+   - MysQl,

-   - Elasticsearch
+   - Elasticsearch,

-   - Kibana
+   - Kibana,

-   - Apache
+   - Apache.